-Luffy's Clothes: Normal red vest with yellow buttons and blue shorts with white fur hemmed at the bottom.
+Luffy's Clothes: Normal red vest and blue shorts with white fur hemmed at the bottom.

-Usopp's Clothes: Normal brown overalls with a white sash with no shirt underneath.
+Usopp's Clothes: Normal brown overalls with a white sash and no shirt underneath.

 Chopper's Clothes: Normal maroon shorts.